 NJCU provides an exceptional educational experience that helps prepare students for career success and keeps education affordable.
 Ten years after graduation, NJCU students earn 22 percent more than the national average income.
-Debt burden for NJCU graduates is the lowest of the public, four-year institutions in New Jersey.
+Debt burden for NJCU graduates is the lowest of the public four-year institutions in New Jersey.
 NJCU is the 54th percentile nationally for lifting students from the bottom 40 percent to the top 40 percent of earners in the nation as a result of their college experience.

 Construction progresses on the $400 million University Place redevelopment project, which will greatly enhance Jersey City's west side, have an enormous economic impact, and provide students, faculty and neighbors with a welcoming place to live, work, dine, and shop.